You will study five core modules:

 This module explores the interaction between discourse and ‘culture’.
 Various definitions of ‘culture’ are outlined in relation to other theoretical concepts (e.g. ideology), and you will be introduced to models of analysis for spoken and written discourse.
 These models are applied to sample texts, with a view to examining issues and problems of communication within and across cultural boundaries.
 You will be encouraged to explore the relevance of approaches to discourse and ‘culture’ to professional contexts.

 In today’s ‘global world’, it is increasingly necessary to communicate successfully across cultural boundaries of language, style and value.
-The aim of this course is to provide an overview of the major issues in the area of Intercultural Communication, with particular reference to developments in the last 25 years.
+The aim of this module is to provide an overview of the major issues in the area of Intercultural Communication, with particular reference to developments in the last 25 years.
 In attempting to address such questions, we will hope to draw upon the variety of students’ own cultural backgrounds as a basis for discussion and contrastive analysis.
 There will be some scope for negotiating content in response to students’ interests, but some of the topics we might explore include: definitions and dimensions of 'culture'; stereotyping the other (and the self?); culture and communication; identity and ‘cultures within cultures’; intercultural mediation; and language(s), discourse(s) and globalisation(s).

 Research Methods in Applied Linguistics